WaGi-Coding/ESP32-Breadboard-Adapter-25mmBoardPinDistance/README.md

 You can DIRECTLY [ORDER FROM AISLER.NET HERE](https://aisler.net/p/QFYZRXHC) for very cheap.
 Here is also a 10€ Coupon Code (works atm [Jul.
-10th 2022]).
+10th 2022]): uCnet
 You can also upload the files to some other PCB Manufacturer for sure.